pkienzle/pyplay/README.rst

     fn is a function defined within the module.
 This meets my immediate needs, so I didn't explore any other solutions.

+byline.py

+    Implement line buffering on streams that don't have it.
+Turns out I don't need this code because the problem I was trying to solve (BZ2 files cutting off early because they used a flush each line) is already solved in python 3.2.

 WxPython
 ========